1. Home

 Organizations/Multi Organizations/Survey/Sites etc variation:

-Note that any Admin accounts will have access to all organizations/surveys regardless of which boxes were checked.
+Note that all Admin accounts will have access to all organizations/surveys regardless of which boxes were checked.
 Again, it’s important to log in as the new user to test it’s doing what you expected.

 Editing an existing User: